Bruce Perens quits Open Source Initiative amid row over new data-sharing crypto license: 'We've gone the wrong way with licensing'

 In an interview with The Register, Pamela Chestek, chair of the OSI's license review committee, said she was not aware of whether Lindberg had approached other OSI board members to lobby for the CAL.

-"I do know people seemed to think there was something going on what wasn't going on," she said.
+"I do know people seemed to think there was something going on that wasn't going on," she said.

 Chestek explained that the OSI board is generally happy to consult with parties in advance of a license review.
 "I did have a phone conversation in that context to help him understand what the issues are with the license," she said.
 "I think that communication may have been misunderstood."